typho/opstr/README.md

 I built opstr, so you can throw a bunch of strings in and get the result of various operations out.
 Or you specify an operation and get a predictable result.
+It also simplifies to run string operations in your shell.

 ## Why should I use it?